 Alert Repeat Interval time between repeated plays of queued alert messages.
 Setting this value to 0 will cause an alert message to play until the Expiry time stated within that message has passed

-Truncate Long Alert Messages setting to shorten long alert messages to include only the first section To play the entire CAP alert, including the entire lengthy description, disable the
+Truncate Long Alert Messages to shorten long alert messages to include only the first section To play the entire CAP alert, including the entire lengthy description, disable the

-Play Moderately Severe Alerts that do not have a Broadcast Immmediate status
+Play Moderately Severe Alerts that do not have a Broadcast Immediate status